morrownr/7612u/README.md

 Background: Scatter and Gather (Vectored I/O) is a concept that was primarily used in hard disks and it enhances large I/O request performance.

-Problem reports seem to be limited to situations where the user is running an AP with a USB3 capable adapter in a USB3 port while operating on the 5Ghz band.
+Problem reports, that would cause a need to use this parameter, seem to be limited to situations where the user is running an AP with a USB3 capable adapter in a USB3 port while operating on the 5Ghz band.
 Symtoms include dramatically reduced throughput.
-Research tends to indicate that this could be a hardware specific problem and is not caused by the driver or USB WiFi adapter.
 If you experience dramatically reduced throughput, try disable_usb_sg=1.

-The Installation Steps below can help make this change.
+The Installation Steps below can help you make this change.

 -----
-To make it easy to install and manage support for this parameter, I have added some scripts that you can download and use.
-To install...
+To make it easy to install and manage support for the disable_usb_sg parameter, I have added some scripts that you can download and use.

 ### Installation Steps